PimpTrizkit/PJs/README.md

 <h3>Params - pL(m,o):</h3>

-*Keep in mind, the actual logging settings are set in `pLS` before runtime*
+*Keep in mind, the actual logging settings are set in `pLS` before runtime.*

 **m** = < Message String >&emsp;* *REQUIRED*
 * The string to display to the console.